What is dual-write?

 - Out-of-box setup experience for new customers

-Dual-write creates a mapping between concepts in Finance and Operations apps and concepts in model-driven apps in Dynamics 365.
+Dual-write creates a mapping between concepts in Finance and Operations apps and concepts in customer engagement apps.
 This integration supports the following scenarios:

 - Integrated customer master